jericson/jericson.github.io/_posts/2025-03-11-blood-of-an-englishman.md

 ---
 layout: post
-title: "The Blood of an Englishman: Head to head fable simulator"
+title: _The Blood of an Englishman_: Head to head fable simulator"
-tags: game review
+tags: game review ⭐⭐⭐
 comments: true
 ---